gpreti/GSP_StructuralDecouplingIndex/README.md

 In the folder Python/database_feb_2015, please unzip Archive.zip so that the database files are available for the meta-analysis.

-Typical install time: within one minute.
+Typical install time: within minutes.

 *******DEMO: